mkasberg/dotfiles/README.md

 ## Testing

 Want to test a fresh install on a new machine?
 A dev container in Docker is great for this because it comes with a non-root user.
+Use the Docker command below to get into a fresh, disposable testing environment, then run the installation steps from above.

     docker run --rm -it --user vscode --workdir /home/vscode mcr.microsoft.com/vscode/devcontainers/base:0-hirsute